I’ve been thinking about this on and off for some time. Am I too dependent on Google? Worst still, is my business too dependent on Google?

 The internet was about diversity.
 Anyone can and should be able to share their ideas, and thoughts.
 Over time, when more user start to use Google search results, Google began to dictate which search results you see.

 In order to rank well, i.e. be in the top 10 or 20 of search results, your website and web pages have to meet certain criteria.
-The bad part with Google is that, while small websites have to comply with certain good practices as given by Google, those same large media corporations don’t play by the same rules.
+The bad part with Google is that, while small websites have to comply with certain good practices according to Google, those same large media corporations don’t play by the same rules.

-In some situations, if Google disagree with your website content or you are a competitor, it can delist your website so that if someone wants to search for you, you won’t be found in Google search.
+The worst situation is, if for some unknown reason Google decides to disagree with your website content or you are a competitor, it can delist your website so that if someone wants to search for you, you won’t be found in Google search.

 While Google was fined 2.1 B Euro recently for doing that to new startup, Foundem.com, the company was practically wiped out from the market.